A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: -affine Grassmannian and Hodge-Tate period map

-Assume that the fiber $\AV_s$ algebraizes\footnote{One can use the techniques developed in \cite{Conrad} to prove algebraization, but we don't pursue it here.
-For us, since $\lambda$ is constant on a connected component of $\Shi_{K^p}^\circ$, it suffices to know that there always exists one such point.} to some abelian variety $A_s$ over $C^\sharp$.
-Then using the isomorphism $\C\cong \overline{\Q}_p$, we can go through a chain of comparison theorems: between $p$-adic \'etale and de Rham homologies \cite[1.6]{Sch13}, analytic and algebraic de Rham homologies \cite[32.2.2]{AB} (first $p$-adic analytic with algebraic, then algebraic with complex analytic), and de Rham and Betti homologies \footnote{Also, use invariance of \'etale cohomology under algebraically closed field extensions, and a rigid GAGA theorem \cite[3.2.6]{Conrad} to identify the Hodge cohomologies.}, to get an isomorphism
+For this, we may choose $s$ such that $s^\sharp$ lies over $\Spa \overline{\mathbb{Q}}_p$ and assume the fiber $\AV_s$ algebraizes\footnote{One can use the techniques developed in \cite{Conrad} to prove algebraization, but we do not pursue it here.} to some abelian variety $A_s$, which is already defined over a finite extension of $\mathbb{Q}_p$.
+Then using the isomorphism $\C\cong \overline{\Q}_p$, we can go through a chain of comparison theorems: between $p$-adic \'etale and de Rham homologies \cite[Theorem 1.6]{Sch13}, analytic and algebraic de Rham homologies \cite[Corollary 32.2.2]{AB} (first $p$-adic analytic with algebraic, then algebraic with complex analytic), and de Rham and Betti homologies \footnote{Also, use invariance of \'etale cohomology under algebraically closed field extensions, and a rigid GAGA theorem \cite[Example 3.2.6]{Conrad} to identify the Hodge cohomologies.}, to get an isomorphism